 The Yankees pulled off the first of two blockbuster deals that would alter the direction of their franchise in a positive direction on July 25, 2016, when they traded lefty closer Aroldis Chapman to the Chicago Cubs for righthander Adam Warren, shortstop Gleyber Torres, right fielder Billy McKinney, and outfielder Rashad Crawford.

 Rookie Jordan Montgomery had one of his best games in a 4-2 win over visiting Cincinnati on July 25, 2017.
 The southpaw allowed just two hits and a walk in 6.67 frames while striking out six.
-One of the runs scored on him.
-Todd Frazier hit into a bizarre triple play on which a run scored in the second, and Didi Gregorius had a sac fly following a balk in the fourth.
-Gregorius stroked the game’s lone home run in the home eighth.
+One of the runs scored on him crossed when Todd Frazier hit into a bizarre triple play in the second.
+Didi Gregorius had a sac fly following a balk in the fourth, and stroked the game’s lone home run in the home eighth.

 Great games, featuring great players — what fan can resist them?
 Al Downing fell behind the Twins in the first 1-0 on the strength of a Harmon “Killer” Killebrew home run on July 25, 1967.
 Twins starter Jim Kaat held the Yankees scoreless until, with two outs in the ninth, Mickey Mantle went yard on a 457-foot shot, and the game was rained out with the score, 1-1.
 The replay was won by the Yankees on August 18, 1-0.